 - Inadequate or ineffective closing of Fallopian tubes during the procedure

-- Wrong identification of Fallopian tubes i.e. mistaking some other part for the tube and knotting the same
+- Wrong identification of Fallopian tubes and closing some other part for the tube.

 - Misplaced device used in the occlusion process

-- Failed identification of the tubes due to poor lighting while scanning
+- Failed identification of the tubes due to poor lighting operating

-- Presence of pre-existing adhesions (scars after surgeries performed for endometriosis and other pelvic diseases) that do not give a clear image of the tubes
+- Presence of pre-existing adhesion (internal scarring after surgeries) that do not give a clear image of the tubes

-- Sudden development of tuboperitoneal fistula between abdominal spaces because of incomplete healing of the tubes post-surgery
+- Sudden development of tuboperitoneal fistulas between abdominal spaces because of incomplete healing of the tubes post-surgery

-You are more likely to experience ectopic pregnancy if you conceive post tubal ligation surgery.
+You are more likely to experience ectopic pregnancy if you conceive post tubal ligation surgery (18).

-- Ectopic pregnancy happens when the egg fertilizes along the exterior of the uterus and implants itself on one of the tubes.
+- Ectopic pregnancy happens when the egg fertilizes along anywhere else other than the uterine cavity.

 - Ectopic pregnancy is risky and life threatening.
-The fetus will start growing on the Fallopian tube, which will eventually expand, rupture and cause severe bleeding and shock.
+The fetus will start growing in the Fallopian tube, which may eventually expand, rupture and cause severe bleeding and shock.